debanga/depurr/dim-reduction1.md

 # A Brief overview on Principal Component Analysis (PCA)

-This article discusses PCA and related algorithms with example codes.
-In particular, we will go over the following algorithms:
+In this article, we discuss PCA and its related algorithms with example codes.
+In particular, we will include the following algorithms:
 1. Principle Component Analysis
 2. Linear Discriminent Analysis
 3. Singular Value Decomposition

-Although you may have heard about these algorithms at different point of time presented in different flavors, fundamentally they are very similar.
-Studying them under one single lens will provide a global understanding, and therefore, making it easier to remember these concepts.
+You may have seen these algorithms in different articles or books presented as separate concepts, but fundamentally they have many similarities.
+Studying them under one single lens of dimensionality reduction will provide us with a global understanding, and therefore, it will make it easier to remember these concepts.